Air Age Media

-Air Age Media Inc, based in Wilton, Connecticut is the largest multimedia publisher of information for enthusiasts of radio-control cars, planes, helicopters and boats.
-In addition to seven market-leading magazines devoted to RC aviation and die-cast models, Air Age produces a full line of products including books, special issues, DVDs, a network of 12 websites and RCX, the world's largest radio control expo.
-Air Age Media’s network of category-leading magazines reaches about 125,000 readers/month across the full age spectrum, from young action-sports fans to seasoned modelers.
+Air Age Media Inc, based in Wilton, Connecticut, is a multimedia publisher of information for enthusiasts of radio-control cars, planes, helicopters and boats.
+In addition to seven magazines devoted to RC aviation and die-cast models, Air Age produces products including books, special issues, DVDs, a network of 12 websites and RCX, a radio control expo.
+Air Age Media’s magazines reach about 125,000 readers per month across a wide age spectrum, from young action-sports fans to seasoned modelers.

 Air Age Media was founded in 1929, as a family business by George C. Johnson in New York City with the launch of Model Airplane News.
-Air Age Media is still family owned and operated in Wilton, CT.
+Air Age Media is still family owned and operated in Wilton, Connecticut.